Roman Eremenko: Personal life

 Roman Eremenko is married to Marika Eremenko and has three children.
 Eremenko moved to Finland with his family at the age of three when his father, former FC Dynamo Moscow and FC Spartak Moscow player Alexei Eremenko Sr., came to play in Finland with FF Jaro.
 He was granted Finnish citizenship in 2003, but still holds a Russian passport as well, Eremenko is the younger brother of Alexei Eremenko Jr and the older brother of Sergei Eremenko.
 His father took over as manager in Jaro in August 2009.

-In 2016 he was suspended for two years because of doping after failing a doping test.
+In 2016, he was suspended for two years because of doping after failing a doping test.
 He tested positive for cocaine based on a sample done by UEFA.
+In late 2023, Eremenko admitted in Finnish media that he was addicted to cocaine at the time when he got caught in 2016.